bfern/bfern/_posts/2022-05-16-effective-ways-of-working-in-a-remote-data-science-team.md

 What about the differences between email and Slack.
 In my opinion, the golden question to ask yourself is: do you want there to be an audit trail?
 If the answer is yes, then you should use email.
 Email is for messages that are to the point without discussion that can be found again easily.
 Slack is for quick questions/brief discussions about a project, company announcements or just keeping morale up - all things that don't need to be retrieved in the future.
 A piece of advice that I would add is that email and Slack messages shouldn't expect an instant reply - they can be very distracting and cause you to lose flow, and so I recommend instead just checking them periodically.

 Finally, I would like to add some tips about using Slack in particular.
 Firstly, keep the number of channels minimal.
 People can easily end up creating too many channels and it can be difficult to keep track of the announcements in the channels that actually matter.
 Therefore delete channels once they become no longer irrelevant, for example a channel for a certain project that is finished.
-Another handy trick which helps with finding channels is to use prefixes - such as "team-" for specific teams, "project-" for projects and "social-" for various water cooler topics.
+Another handy trick which helps with finding channels is to use prefixes - such as "team-" for specific teams, "project-" for projects and "social-" for various water cooler topics - this is suggested on Slack's website.
+[1]

 ## Workflow